Skip to main content

 3. Programmatic Access Token

-To use PATs when setting up your Snowflake connector, you have two options:
+To use PATs when setting up your Snowflake connector, you have several options:

 1. Create a network policy that allows our platform's IP addresses (recommended)